rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 That necklace made up of beads is the protein coat.
 These beads are called 'Capsomeres' in technical jargon.

-Capsomeres are these capsule-like structures filled with protein, they come in different shapes and sizes.
+Capsomeres are these capsule-like structures filled with protein and they come in different shapes and sizes.

 What does that do?